krillan49/My_Codewars_Katas/completed/roguelike_game_1_stats_and_weapon/README.md

 ```

 ```
-Kroker find 'Axe of fire'
+Kroker finds 'Axe of fire'
 ```

 The character finds another weapon that will do more damage